MLH-Fellowship/fresh-bites/documentation.md

     },
 )`

-# this creates the login page.
-Handles the info from the auth0 object,
-# plus the userinfo and profile.
+This creates the login page.
+It handles the information from the auth0 object, plus the userinfo and profile.
 The profile is an object that includes user id and username

 `@app.route("/callback")
 def callback_handling():